-In addition, we have agreed to issue to the underwriters or their permitted assignees or designees the Underwriters' Warrants to purchase shares of our Class A common stock in an amount equal to four percent of the total number of shares of Class A common stock sold in this offering, or 120,000 shares of Class A common stock.
-The Underwriters' Warrants may be exercised at a price per share equal to 125% of the initial public offering price of the shares of Class A common stock sold in this offering, or \$6.25 based on the initial public offering price set forth on the cover of this prospectus.
+In addition, we have agreed to issue to the underwriters the Underwriters' Warrants to purchase shares of our Class A common stock in an amount equal to four percent of the total number of shares of Class A common stock sold in this offering, or 200,000 shares of Class A common stock.
+The Underwriters' Warrants may be exercised at a price per share equal to 125% of the initial public offering price of the shares of Class A common stock sold in this offering, or \$7.50 based on the midpoint of the price range set forth on the cover of this prospectus.
 The shares of Class A common stock underlying the Underwriters' Warrants may be purchased via cashless exercise, will be exercisable for three years from the effective date of the registration statement of which this prospectus forms a part and will terminate on the third anniversary of the effective date of the registration statement of which this prospectus forms a part.
-The Underwriters' Warrants contain customary "demand" and "piggy-back" registration rights.
-For a period of five (5) years following the date of commencement of sales of this offering, holders of the Underwriters' Warrants may demand registration of the Class A common stock issuable upon exercise of the warrants on up to two occasions.
-For a period of three (3) years, following the expiration of the Lock-Up Period (defined below), holders of the Underwriters' Warrants may exercise their "piggy-back" registration rights in certain circumstances.
 The Underwriters' Warrants and the underlying shares will be deemed compensation by FINRA, and therefore will be subject to FINRA Rule 5110(e)(1).
 In accordance with FINRA Rule 5110(e)(1), and except as otherwise permitted by FINRA rules, neither the Underwriters' Warrants nor any of our shares issued upon exercise of the Underwriters' Warrants may be exercised, sold, transferred, assigned, pledged or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of such securities by any person, for a period of 180 days immediately following the effective date of the registration statement of which this prospectus forms a part.
 The issuance of the Underwriters' Warrants and the underlying shares of Class A common stock that are issuable upon full exercise of the Underwriters' Warrants are being registered in the registration statement of which this prospectus forms a part.